siddhu1132/Analyze_international_debt_statistics/README.md

 ## Table of Contents

-1. dataset file contains the information of the data to answer the questions
+1. international_debt.csv file contains the information about the data to answer the questions.

-2. notebook.ipynb file is the jupyter notebbok file which is used to run the SQL queries.
+2. notebook.ipynb file is the jupyter notebbok file (we can see SQL queries and explaination for each question).

 ## Project Tasks